NVIDIA/TensorRT/samples/opensource/trtexec/README.md

 ```
 For more information about DLA, see [Working With DLA](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#dla_topic).

-### Example 4: Running an ONNX model with full dimensions
+### Example 4: Running an ONNX model with full dimensions and dynamic shapes

 To run an ONNX model in full-dimensions mode with static input shapes: